Barton-le-Clay

-Barton-le-Clay is a large village and a civil parish in the Central Bedfordshire Borough in Bedfordshire, England, bordering Hertfordshire.
+Barton-le-Clay is a large village and a civil parish in the Central Bedfordshire district of Bedfordshire, England, bordering Hertfordshire.
+In 2021 the parish had a population of 4,937.
 The village has existed since at least 1066 and is mentioned in the Domesday Book.

 History

 On 25 May 1956 the parish was renamed from "Barton in the Clay" to "Barton-le-Clay".

 Ancient history

 To the southwest of the town, across the A6 is Sharpenhoe Clappers, an Iron Age hill fort.

 The Domesday Book

 Barton-Le-Clay Domesday Book entry, taken from 210d 2.